Communication-Efficient Federated Linear and Deep Generalized Canonical Correlation Analysis: Introduction

-\textbf{Contributions.} The main contributions of this work are summarized as follows:
+\textbf{Contributions.} {Our interest lies in designing a federated learning algorithm tailored to accommodate GCCA's special problem structure, while ensuring certain convergence guarantees.} The main contributions are summarized as follows:

 $\bullet$ \textbf{Algorithm Design} We design a communication-efficient computational framework for both linear and deep MAX-VAR GCCA.
 Under the proposed framework, each computing agent stores a (potentially large) view that is not shared with other agents.
 In each iteration, the agent is responsible for updating the view-specific transformation operators (e.g., a transformation matrix or a neural network) locally.
 The updated latent representations of the views are then compressed and sent to a central node, where simple operations are performed.
-Under our design, the manifold constraint of GCCA is always respected.
-More importantly, the communication overhead can be substantially reduced (often by 90\%)---with virtually no accuracy or speed losses compared to the unquantized version.
+Under our design, the manifold constraint of GCCA is always respected. {Our empirical study shows that the resulting framework reduces the communication overhead {substantially}} ---with virtually no accuracy or speed losses compared to the unquantized version.

 $\bullet$ \textbf{Convergence Analysis} We present custom convergence analyses for communication-efficient MAX-VAR GCCA under both the linear and the deep transformation operators.
 We show that, for both cases, our method converges to a critical point and can attain a sublinear rate.
 Our technical approach leverages the {\it error feedback} (EF) mechanism and the so-called $\delta$-compressors for quantizating the exchanged information.
 Both EF and $\delta$-compressors were proposed for gradient compression unconstrained single-block distributed optimization \cite{basu2019qsparse, karimireddy2019error}.
 Nonetheless, we show that using them to compress learned representations other than gradients still guarantees convergence, even for multi-block manifold-constrained GCCA problems.
 Moreover, we show that for the linear GCCA case, the algorithm converges to a neighborhood of the {\it global optimal solution} with a {\it geometric} convergence rate.
 Notably, existing gradient compression techniques often only compress uplink information (see \cite{bernstein2018signsgd, alistarh2017qsgd, basu2019qsparse}), but our algorithm compresses both uplink and downlink transmissions with convergence assurances---which is even more economical in terms of overhead.